Ludenous1/TK7_SK_CH/README.md

 * Sep-9-22 and Sep-10-22:
    * Added a condition for the T-poser on the Readme.
 Kind of forgot to mention it earlier.
    * Clarified some details about the Pose Snapper on the Readme.
+   * Added a general comment about the runtime for the Simplifier on the Readme.